chef/chef-web-docs/chef_master/source/workstation_setup.rst

 * ``ORGANIZATION-validator.pem``
 * ``USER.pem``

 Where ``ORGANIZATION`` and ``USER`` represent strings that are unique to each organization.
-These files must be present in the ``.chef`` directory in order for ChefDK to be able to connect to a Chef Infra Server.
+These files must be present in the ``.chef`` directory in order for Chef Workstation to be able to connect to a Chef Infra Server.

 To create the ``.chef`` directory: